ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 <img width="1201" alt="Screenshot 2022-12-01 105732" src="https://user-images.githubusercontent.com/100349697/205023392-597800a2-eef6-4f90-a0b2-dcb37e3ce01e.png">

+### UX

 ## Quality Assurance

 ### Code Analysis

-### Testing
+### Testing & Testplan

 My testplan is quite simple.
 I plan to create unit- and integration tests for my back-end, for testing logic and connections.
 This will be done using MSTest projects.
 I chose to use MSTest over something like xUnit because I personally find MSTest a bit more clear, with test methods actually being called *TestMethod* instead of something kind of vague like *Fact*.
+The logic tested is the save file editing I do in my back-end, which requires the serialising and deserialising of the JSON save files.
+Thankfully since the game was written in C#, I can use the exact same classes for serialisation.
+Integration tests will be done on my controllers, by using "fake" HTTP client to make requests to the controllers.
+I will make calls to these controllers using the actual database and tables also used by my website.
+I decided to do it this way, since integration tests are specifically to test the connection between two parts of my application, in this case the back-end and database (and arguably the front-end too, due to the fake HTTP client).

 As for the front-end, aside from Google Lighthouse scans every so often, I plan on doing usability tests to make sure my site is easily navigatable.
+These usability tests will be done by asking fellow classmates to do simple tasks on the site, like registering an account and playing the game.
+Aside from playing the game, there aren't many other features to utelise, so I plan on asking them to navigate to other pages and change game settings like audio volume and screen size.
+Aside from that, I'll ask them about the website's style.
+All this is to gather feedback for potential improvement.

 Currently, I have written a few unit and integration tests for my back-end through two MSTest projects in the same solution as my back-end.